 They go lower if they make the game more complicated or confusing, or take away elements I enjoy from the game.
 For example, I give the 5-6 player expansion for Sagrada a 4 because it doesn’t feel like a game that needs room for more players, and the personal dice pools take away so much from the original drafting.

 They go up if they do something unique, add new twists to the game that work well, and if I can’t see playing the game without them.
-For example, the dice in Stockpile: Continuing Corruption add so much to the feel of the game and never knowing what stocks are going to be worthless or worth a ton.
+For example, the dice in Stockpile: Continuing Corruption add so much to the feel of the game and never knowing what stocks are going to be worthless or worth a ton, so I rate it a 9.